YottaDB/YDBDoc/ProgGuide/isv.rst

 If an interrupt handler changes the current IO device (via USE), it is the responsibility of the interrupt handler to restore the current IO device before returning.
 There are sufficient legitimate possibilities why an interrupt routine would want to change the current IO device (for example; daily log switching), that this part of the process context is not saved and restored automatically.

-The initial value for $ZINTERRUPT is taken from the UNIX environment variable gtm_zinterrupt if it is specified, otherwise it defaults to the following string:
+The initial value for $ZINTERRUPT is taken from the UNIX environment variable ydb_zinterrupt if it is specified, otherwise it defaults to the following string:

 .. parsed-literal::
    IF $ZJOBEXAM()